devonfw-forge/devcon/README.md

 # devcon
-Dev©n (“devcon”), a command line tool for Devon
+Devcon, a command line tool for Devon